-Capital Assets Purchased capital assets are recorded at cost.
+Purchased capital assets are recorded at cost.
 Contributed capital assets are recorded at fair value at the date of contribution.
 Assets acquired under capital leases are amortized over the estimated life of the assets.
 Repairs and maintenance costs are charged to expense.
 Betterments which extend the estimated life of an asset are capitalized.
 When a capital asset no longer contributes to the College's ability to provide services, its carrying amount is written down to its residual value.

+Capital assets are amortized on a straight-line basis using the following annual rates:

+Rate 2.5% 5% 20% 5%

+Vacation Payable

+Vacation pay is accrued for all employees as entitlements to these benefits are earned in accordance with various employment agreements.

+Pension Plan

-Capital assets are amortized on a straight-line basis using the following annual rates: Asset R late Major building alterations 2.5% 5% 20% 5% Capital assets under construction are not amortized u completion. ntil Vacation Payable Vacation pay is accrued for all employees as entitlements to th benefits are earned in accordance with various employm agreements.
-Pension Plan The College maintains a contributory defined-benefit pension p which covers substantially all of its employees.
-The benefits determined using a career average formula for service accru- subsequently to January 1, 2007 and best average formula service accrued prior to that date.
-The defined benefit obligat is determined using an actuarial valuation prepared for func- purposes.
-Pension fund assets are measured at fair value at statement of financial position date.
-The total cost of the define benefit plan for the period is comprised of the current service cost, finance cost, and remeasurements and other items.
-To current service cost and finance cost are charged to operations the period, while remeasurements and other items are charge directly to net assets as they occur. are ued for tion ding the ned vice The for Retirement Obligations Certain obligations have been valued using actuarial estimat Other obligations are recorded as an expense and accrued in period an employee retires.
+The College maintains a contributory defined-benefit pension plan which covers substantially all of its employees.
+The benefits are determined using a career average formula for service accrued subsequently to January 1, 2007 and best average formula for service accrued prior to that date.
+The defined benefit obligation is determined using an actuarial valuation prepared for funding purposes.
+Pension fund assets are measured at fair value at the statement of financial position date.
+The total cost of the defined benefit plan for the period is comprised of the current service cost, finance cost, and remeasurements and other items.
+The current service cost and finance cost are charged to operations for the period, while remeasurements and other items are charged directly to net assets as they occur.